adewoleaj/Census-Data-Analysis/README.md

 In conclusion, the analysis of census data has provided valuable insights into the intricate dynamics of the town's population and socioeconomic fabric.
 By harnessing these insights, stakeholders are empowered to make data-driven decisions that contribute to the holistic advancement and prosperity of the community.

+## Usage

+To run the script:

+   1. Clone this repository.
+   2. Ensure you have the required packages installed (**pandas**, **numpy**, **seaborn**, **matplotlib**).
+   3. No additional configuration is required beyond the installation steps.
+However, you may need to adjust the path to your dataset and model directory according to your local setup
+   4. Run the Python script housing_price_prediction.py

 ---
 **Note:** This README serves as a summary of the Census Project Report.
 For detailed findings and analyses, please refer to the Jupyternote book and complete report document.